APIS BIOLOGIX

 Menaquinone – Vitamin k2 (MK7)

-Menaquinone - Vitamin k2 (MK7) has been identified as a constituent of the honeybee's natural diet as a lifecycle byproduct of the bacterial species that naturally colonize pollen and nectar.
-This overlooked nutrient is yet another example of the intricate relationship that the honeybee maintains with the environmental microorganisms within its ecological habitat.
+Menaquinone - Vitamin k2 (MK7) has been identified as a constituent of the honeybee's natural diet as a lifecycle byproduct of the bacterial species that naturally colonize pollen and nectar (i.e., Bacillus Subtilis).
+This overlooked nutrient is another example of the intricate relationship the honeybee maintains with the environmental microorganisms within its ecological habitat.
+Vitamin k2 (MK-7) is provided within [BIO-ACTIVATOR] directly, in supplemental form.
+It is provided within [BIO-METABOLIC-FUEL] in the same manner it is produced in floral nectar/honey - through bacterial lifecycle incorporation into the food matrix.
+[BIO-METABOLIC-FUEL] utilizes the microorganism Bacillus Subtilis as a source of Menaquinones – Vitamin k2 (MK7).

 Recent research has demonstrated that Vitamin K2 can transfer electrons within the arthropod mitochondrial electron transport chain.